Gather Materials

 Find the “real” lyrics

 This is much more difficult than it seems, since transcripts by ear are often found on the Internet.
-If several sources seem to agree on one way to write things, you can tell it’s a good transcript.
+If several sources agree on a transcript, it is most likely correct.

 Here are our usual references:

 • Lyrical Nonsense : Probably one of the best.
-Lyrics in kanjis + romajis and sometimes more.
-They’re very active about adding new lyrics and update those after the single’s released (which gives us the precious booklets containing lyrics).
+Lyrics in kanji + romaji and sometimes more.
+They’re very active about adding new lyrics and updating those after the single’s release (which gives us the precious lyrics from the booklets).
 In order to know if one of their transciptions is an ear-made one, scroll down and you will see the status, “official” “transliteration” or “by ear”.
-You will usually also get the song’s release date.
+You will usually also get the song’s release date and some metadata.

 • VGMdb : A huge database containing singles / albums / OST released to this day.
 You’ll sometimes find booklet scans by looking on the right at the “cover” field on the song’s page.